Toluwalase "Lase" Ajayi, MD

 A former chair of both the AMA Young Physician Section and the CMA Young Physician Section, Dr. Ajayi’s long history of leadership in organized medicine and policymaking extends to the American Academy of Pediatrics (AAP), including serving as an AAP delegate to the AMA House of Delegates and advocating for the needs of children, especially those with serious illness.

-Dr. Ajayi’s research currently focuses on opportunities at the intersection of novel digital medicine technologies and unmet needs in maternal fetal health as well as pain and palliative medicine.
+Dr. Ajayi’s research focuses on opportunities at the intersection of novel digital medicine technologies and unmet needs in maternal fetal health as well as pain and palliative medicine.
 She is a member of the Pediatric Operations Task Force and on the Digital Health Technologies Committee of the All of Us Research Program with the National Institutes of Health, a member of the Palliative Care Research Cooperative, and the principal investigator for PowerMom, a research initiative investigating how mobile health can provide pregnant women with real-time, patient-reported outcomes that can be integrated rapidly into individualized clinical plans to improve health-related quality of life.

 Dr. Ajayi lives in San Diego with her partner, Kyle Edmonds, MD, and their three children, Ayokárí, Tiwalolá and Palmer.